one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Optimize/Optimize-Lab13-FSLogix-Installation-and-Configuration.md

-# Lab 13: FSLogix Agent Installation
+# Lab 13: FSLogix Installation and Configuration

 In this lab you will install and configure FSLogix to utilize a share on your domain controller to host user profiles.

-## Exercise 1 - Prepare the virtual machine to act as a file share for user profiles
+## Exercise 1 - Prepare a virtual machine to act as a file share for user profiles

 1. Open the RDP session to the domain controller.